willyogo/yayornay/docs/api/wagmi.md

 ## Connector Configuration

-Coinbase Wallet connector is configured with the app name "DAO Swipe" and preference set to smartWalletOnly, meaning only smart wallets are allowed, not externally owned accounts.
+Coinbase Wallet connector is configured with the app name "YAYNAY" and preference set to smartWalletOnly, meaning only smart wallets are allowed, not externally owned accounts.

 ## Current Usage